GeneZC/Chinese-NER/README.md

 ## Contributions

-If you have any question about this repo or there exists some bugs, please feel free to contact with me via email or just give comments in Issues
+If you have any question about this repo or you find some problems in my code, feel free to contact with me via email or just give comments in *Issues*.

 ## Experiments

 ### Baseline
-- Corpus: MSRA (Bakeoff 2006)
+- Corpus: MSRA

 - Tag schema: iobes
   > 我 S-PER